DOWNLOAD THE MARCH 2026 NEWSLETTER HERE

 An early start from Bolton Abbey found 23 members of the Friends enjoying a very welcome cup of coffee and mince pie in Bishop Auckland prior to our visit.

-We were also able to visit the Faith Museum which explores over a 6,000 year period, the way in which religion, faith and belief have shaped the lives of communities
+We were also able to visit the Faith Museum which explores over a 6,000 year period, the way in which religion, faith and belief have shaped the lives of communitiesacross the British Isles.

 Friends’ visit to wentworth woodhouse on 12 june 2025